 - protect the plants from soil dwelling pathogenic microorganisms, and

 - connect the plants into an integrated communication & resource-swapping network that scientists not-so-jokingly refer to as the “wood wide web.”

-Popular edible mycorrhizal fungi that you might have heard of/eaten include chanterelles, morels, and truffles.
+Popular edible mycorrhizal fungi that you might have heard of/eaten include chanterelles and morels.

-What makes these mushrooms difficult to cultivate is that they require specific host trees to grow, and can take years to mature to the point of producing a harvest.
+What makes these mushrooms difficult to cultivate is that they require specific host trees to grow.

 Secondary decomposers are the fungi that break down organic matter on a forest floor (leaves, sticks, remnants of fallen trees, etc).